chesters99/BankValDj/README.rst

 UK Bank Account validation website, built as a learning exercise for Django

-The site is completely pointless....
+The site is completely pointless...

 .. code-block:: python
     :linenos: